openshift-pipelines/pipelines-as-code/docs/install.md

 The `pipelines-as-code` namespace is where the Pipelines-as-Code infrastructure runs and is supposed to be accessible only by the admins.

-The Route for the EventListener URL is automatically created when you apply the release.yaml.
+The Route URL for the Pipelines as Code Controller is automatically created when you apply the release.yaml.
 You will need to grab the url for the next section when creating the GitHub App.
 You can run this command to get the route created on your
 cluster: